shubhamgarg21/docker-for-CMS/README.md

-# Docker for CRM Systems
+# Docker for CMS Systems

 A comprehensive Docker-based development environment for popular Content Management Systems (CMS).
 This repository provides ready-to-use Docker configurations for WordPress, Drupal, and Joomla.